 Standard BNC connectors are found on the back panel which output the pulses for their respective channel.

 USB

 A "Standard B" female type USB connector is found on the back panel.
-This allows for communication with the unit (on standard units).
+This provides power to the unit as well as communication (on standard units).